sam-hajj/delamain-test/docs/architecture.md

 2024-02-13T13:08:10 - PROJECT_SHIFT - refactor: Adapt user for new requirements in architecture.md
 2024-02-13T13:32:11 - PROJECT_SHIFT - chore: Experiment with requests in architecture.md
 2024-02-13T14:03:55 - PROJECT_SHIFT - test: Add integration tests for A/B testing framework
+2024-02-16T10:24:41 - PROJECT_SHIFT - chore: Experiment with pandas in architecture.md